ujh/ujh.github.io/source/_posts/2014-04-29-introducting-iomrascalai.markdown

 Currently (as of April 2014) the project is still in it's infancy (actually no code was written, yet), but please check out the [repository](https://github.com/ujh/iomrascalai) and [Trello board](https://trello.com/b/NU4MXbao/iomrascalai).

 If you're new to Rust I suggest the [30-minute Introduction to Rust](http://static.rust-lang.org/doc/master/intro.html), [The Rust Language Tutorial](http://static.rust-lang.org/doc/master/tutorial.html), and [Rust by Example](http://rustbyexample.com/) as a start.
 If you're new to the game of Go ... well there's [a whole Wiki about it](http://senseis.xmp.net/)!
+And for computer go related content the best place is the [computer-go mailing list](http://dvandva.org/pipermail/computer-go/).

 *So, please get in touch so that we can get this started!*